bryanrob/16StonesBot/README.md

 # 16StonesBot
 CapstoneProject for Spring of 2022
 ## Summary
 This is a simple Discord bot program that can operate multiple instances of Sixteen Stones for your Discord server.
-Players are able to compete in a 1v1 match, and display leaderboard

 ## Setup
 This bot will require Python 3 in order to run.
 Once you have that, proceed to the instructions below: